 - 1 cup pumpkin puree, plain, not pumpkin pie

 - ½ cup canola oil, or coconut oil or butter - you decide

 - 1 ½ cups unrefined granulated sugar or coconut palm sugar

 Preheat oven to 325F.

-Lightly grease and flour loaf pan.
 In a medium mixing bowl, combine all the maple cheesecake ingredients, beat until smooth.
 Set aside.

 In another bowl, sift together dry ingredients.
 Set aside.